Table of Contents

 In Central Europe, borrelia bacteria are transmitted via the bite of the hard tick Lxodes (I.) ricinus and Lxodes scapularis.
 The ticks can move from low vegetation (1.5 m) to humans.

 Note: With the attachment period, the risk of disease increases significantly.
 The attachment period is dangerous from 24 hours on.
 Certain surface proteins of the Borrelia bacteria ensure that they can attach to the host cells.
-Also, pro-inflammatory cytokines are released.
+Pro-inflammatory cytokines are released during the attachment period.

 More different immune mechanisms are discussed: